 We are excited to announce that after having conducted many consultations and hosting multiple question-and-answer sessions, University of Mississauga's 2021 Campus Master Plan has been formally approved by the University of Toronto's Governing Council.

 The link above takes you to the plan in full.

 The Plan's been Approved?
 Great!
 But now what?

 The UTM Campus Master Plan 2021 has been a work in progress and remains a longer-term project.
 The first steps have been to recognize and confirm what changes are needed and what direction is required to achieve them.

 The next step is the implementation: a large and long-term project in itself.

-Building on the framework set out in the 2011 UTM Campus Master Plan, the 2020 UTM Campus Master Plan looks to realize the following:
+Building on the framework set out in the 2011 UTM Campus Master Plan, the 2021 UTM Campus Master Plan includes the following key moves: